oceaness/dock-rpi-rtsp-matrix/conf/README.md

 In it you can configure the following options:

 ### Display blanking - `blank`
 The `blank` option will black out the Raspberry Pi's display to hide the command line boot text whilst the cameras are loading.
-It is recommended that you enable this setting by setting it to blank=true.
+It is recommended that you enable this setting by setting it to `blank=true`.

 It is disabled by default.